Salmela/Quicktionary/docs/quicktionary_classes.md

  * Pass this call to the DBParser

 ## 2.1.
 Searcher
+The search queries send by the interface are parsed and processed in this class.

 ## 2.2.
 Interface SearchResultListener
 When new search results are found this listener is called.
 This listener is implemented by atleast gui.SearchResultList and maybe Searcher.